 From my experience at the coffee shop, I find that a lot people have only a vague idea of what an espresso coffee is and are not exactly sure the best way to drink it.
 According to them, it’s stronger than regular coffee, served in tiny little cups, and has its origins from Italy.

 What is espresso?
-In short, espresso is a coffee drink that is typically made by pushing 1 or 2 oz of water, heated to between 190 and 196 degree Fahrenheit, through coffee that has been finely ground and put under intense ( 8 – 10 Mb)pressure
+Espresso is a concentrated coffee drink that is made by pushing 1 or 2 oz of heated water through coffee that has been finely ground and put under intense pressure ( 8 – 10 Mb) .

 Today, we’re going to be exploring the history, features, and making of espresso.
 It’s a much more complicated process than you might have anticipated so lets get started!